How much does a Extension Service Specialist make?

 Average Salary: $45,875

-The University of Tennessee Health Science Center provides Extension Service Specialist roles.
-They operate in Memphis, Nashville, and other parts of Tennessee.
-Professionals work on community health and agricultural programs.
+The University of Tennessee Health Science Center provides Extension Service Specialist roles that emphasize health and community education.
+They operate in Memphis and other locations in Tennessee.

 How to earn more as a Extension Service Specialist?